GamesRightMeow/GamesRightMeow.github.io/src/pages/ai.md

 # Where I Use AI

 ## Writing assistance
 I use AI as a drafting aid for content inside my games (e.g. dialog, narrative, etc) as well as outside (e.g. marketing copy, web pages, etc).
 I specifically like to use it for finding alternative words/phrases and polishing content.
 Every piece of text is refined and finalized by me.
-This includes this policy itself, which was drafted with AI and edited by me before publishing.
+This includes this notice itself, which was drafted with AI and edited by me before publishing.

 ## Code
 AI helps me write, debug, and refactor code faster.
 I keep prompts detailed and specific, relying on my 12+ years of experience to make the calls, rather than giving the AI room to improvise.
 I review everything myself before it ships.